 Cons: This attraction has a few dark spots and you move between a battle taking place.
-It can be a bit scary to younger kids, but with a little coaching about what they will see it can take away the anxiety.
+It can be a bit scary to young children, but with a little coaching about what they will see it can take away the anxiety.

 Peter Pan’s Flight

 Our family really enjoys this attraction.
 You get on a flying pirate ship that takes you through London with the help of pixie dust!
 The scenes in this ride are incredibly enjoyable making this a great ride for kids of all ages!

 Pros: This is a calm ride that will take you on the well known story of Peter Pan, Wendy, and Captain Hook in Neverland.
 This is a very unique ride as you will sometimes look down to see what is going on below.